Take action for a just and climate-smart food system… even if you aren’t following all the complexities taking place on Capitol Hill!

 Jewish heroism has never been limited to the story of young David with a loaded slingshot or Judah Maccabee with his shield.
 Our work on behalf of a just and abundant future has mostly manifested as stories of individuals joining together to collectively do the small, and sometimes boring, and sometimes intimidating, work.

-Agriculture accounts for about seventeen percent of greenhouse gas emissions in the U.S. each year.
+According to the UN Food and Agriculture Organization, the food system accounts for more one third of global greenhouse gas emissions.
 Thirty five million people in the U.S. confronted hunger in 2019 while 30-40% of food produced was wasted, accounting for millions of tons of unnecessary pollution and trillions of gallons of irrigation water used to no effect.
-Solutions to these and many other environmental justice issues in the food system will be the target of our action alerts.

 While Heschel taught us to take action, he also taught us to wake up in the morning and feel the radical amazement of being alive, to seek happiness through wonder.
 At Hazon, we recommend heeding both of his teachings by trading out your doom scrolling practice for a practice of acting on our advocacy alerts, freeing yourself up for more radical amazement and more wonder with the knowledge that you spoke up at this pivotal moment in history.